cbourke/CSCE156-Lab06/readme.md

 In this exercise, you will familiarize yourself with maps by using one to compute the multiplicity of a list of integers and subsequently to find the mode of the list.
-Recall that the multiplicity of a number *x* in a list of integers is the number of times it appears in the list.
+Recall that the multiplicity of a number $x$ in a list of integers is the number of times it appears in the list.
 The mode of a list of numbers is the value (or values) that appears the most.